jotyGill/digitalocean-backup/README.md

   --list-tags           List all used tags --list-older-than LIST_OLDER_THAN
-                        List snaps older than, in days --tag-droplet TAG_DROPLET
+                        List snaps older than, in days

+Backup Args:
+  Arguments That Backup Or Restore Droplets

+  --backup BACKUP       Shutdown, Backup (snapshot), Then Restart the droplet
+                        with given name or id --backup-all          Shutdown, Backup (snapshot), Then Restart all droplets with the given "--tag-name" --live-backup LIVE_BACKUP
+                        Backup (snapshot), the droplet with given name or id, without shutting it down --live-backup-all     Backup (snapshot), all droplets with the given "--tag- name", without shutting them down --restore-droplet RESTORE_DROP
+                        Restore, the droplet with given name or id --restore-to RESTORE_TO
+                        Snapshot id or name, to restore the droplet to

+Action Args:
+  Arguments That Perform Actions

+  --tag-droplet TAG_DROPLET
                         Add tag to the provided droplet name or id --untag-droplet UNTAG_DROPLET
-                        Remove tag from the provided droplet name or id --tag-name TAG_NAME   To be used with "--list-tags", "--tag-server" and "-- backup-all", default value is "dobackup" --delete-older-than DELETE_OLDER_THAN
+                        Remove tag from the provided droplet name or id --delete-older-than DELETE_OLDER_THAN
                         Delete backups older than, in days --delete-snap DELETE_SNAP
-                        Delete the snapshot with given name or id --backup BACKUP       Shutdown, Backup, Then Restart the droplet with given name or id
-  --backup-all          Shutdown, Backup, Then Restart all droplets with "--
-                        tag-name"
-  --shutdown SHUTDOWN   Shutdown, the droplet with given name or id --powerup POWERUP     Powerup, the droplet with given name or id --restore-droplet RESTORE_DROP
+                        Delete the snapshot with given name or id --shutdown SHUTDOWN   Shutdown, the droplet with given name or id --powerup POWERUP     Powerup, the droplet with given name or id
-                        Restore, the droplet with given name or id --restore-to RESTORE_TO
-                        Snapshot id or name, to restore the droplet to --keep                To keep backups for long term. "--delete-older-than" wont delete these.
-To be used with "--backup","-- backup-all"

 ```